Tigo-cmd/what-happens-when/README.rst

 * The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.

-* The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
+* The server generates its own hash and then decrypts the client-sent hash to verify that it matches.
 If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+ In modern TLS (e.g., TLS 1.3), the handshake process has been streamlined to reduce latency and improve security.
+One of the significant changes includes the elimination of certain handshake steps and the consolidation of others to achieve forward secrecy and quicker session resumption capabilities.

 If a packet is dropped
 ----------------------